View All

 print(edit_distance("kitten", "sitting")) # Output: 3

-Are you curious to know about the greedy algorithms in Python?
-Explore the subsequent section.
+If you are curious to know about the greedy algorithms in Python, explore the subsequent section.

 What Are Greedy Algorithms, and Where Are They Used?

-A greedy algorithms in Pythonmakes the optimal choice at each step, hoping to find an optimum solution.
+A greedy algorithm in Python makes the optimal choice at each step, hoping to find an optimum solution.
 It's like making decisions without looking too far ahead, always choosing the immediate best option.

 Here’s how the greedy algorithms in Python works.